-Chest congestion occurs when the respiratory tract gets inflamed due to the accumulation of excess mucus in it.
+Chest congestion occurs when inflammation builds in respiratory tract due to the accumulation of excess mucus in it.
 Allergens, common cold, sinusitis, viral infection and bronchitis are the main reasons for chest congestion.

 Difficulty in breathing, throat irritation, cough, dizziness and mild chest pain are few symptoms of chest congestion.

-We often resort on prescribed medicines to deal with chest congestion.
-But do you know simple home remedies like salt water gargle, steam, ginger and various other remedies mentioned below can also be effective?
-Have a look at them to learn more in them.
+We often resort to prescribed medicines to deal with chest congestion.
+But do you know simple home remedies for chest congestion like salt water gargle, steam, ginger and various other remedies mentioned below can also be effective?
+Let us discuss them in detail for you!

 Home Remedies for Chest Congestion:

 Are you wondering how to break up chest congestion using natural ways?
 Here are some tried and tested natural remedies for chest congestion.
 Choose any one of the remedies mentioned below and try it regularly to get complete relief from chest congestion.

 Salt flushes out the mucus present in the respiratory tract.
 The warm water reduces the irritation caused by chest congestion in the throat.
 Gargling with salt diluted warm water few times in a day helps to treat chest congestion effectively.

 - Take a glass of warm water and add a teaspoon of salt to it.

 - Stir the mixture until salt is completely dissolved.

 - Use the mixture to gargle thoroughly for about 2 – 3 minutes.